 Cantello's all-time head coaching record in cross country, indoor and outdoor track is 321-82-2, good for a .796 career winning percentage.
 Among his victories are 49 N-Stars, including 36 as the head coach of the cross country program - more than any other Navy mentor in one sport.
 Cantello has authored the Mids to a 36-10-1 mark against Army, prior to which Navy held a 12-19 record against the Black Knights.

 A 1955 graduate of La Salle, Cantello was a two-time All-American in the javelin throw.
 In 2009, he was inducted into the Penn Relays Wall of Fame for becoming the first three-time winner in the javelin throw at the famed event.
 He was also enshrined as a charter member of La Salle's Hall of Athletes in 1961 and in the spring of 2012, Cantello was inducted in the inaugural class of the Middle Athletic Conference Hall of Fame.

 A former world-class competitor in the javelin, Cantello once held every national and international record in the event.
 In 1959, he set a world record in the javelin and competed for the U.S. Olympic Team the following year in the 1960 Games in Rome.
 In 1964, Sport magazine named Cantello to its all-time track & field team and voted him the world's greatest competitor in the javelin.

-Cantello and his wife, Jackie, are the parents of three adult children - Karla McMahon, Karen O'Kane and the late Albert Jr. - and seven grandchildren.
+Cantello and his late wife, Jackie, are the parents of three adult children - Karla McMahon, Karen O'Kane and the late Albert Jr. - and seven grandchildren.